As with most fishes, do bettas need air pump as well in their tanks?

-This piece of equipment has been in the hobby for so many years and it is inexpensive.
+This piece of equipment has been in a hobby for so many years and it is inexpensive.
 Any beginner going into the hobby of taking care of a new betta fish will surely ask themselves if it needs an air pump.

 Let’s discuss this to give you information to determine whether do bettas need air pump or not.

 Do bettas like air pumps?